Skip to main content

 Site-specific premises approval by a Non-EU country

-This involves some / all of the above assessments, but the meat establishments /standalone cold stores visited will be those wishing to obtain approval to export to that country.
-A successful outcome will result in only those establishments inspected by the importing country being approved for export, for example, Mexico will complete this type of audit.
+Updated [This involves some/all of the above assessments, but the meat establishments/standalone cold stores visited will be those wishing to obtain approval to export to that country.
+A successful outcome will result in only those establishments inspected by the importing country being approved for export.]

 Study Visit

-This occurs when the UK is seeking to access a new market and the importing country decides to conduct a study tour to focus in detail on certain aspects of the UK control systems, for example, Highly pathogenic avian influenza (HPAI) regionalisation for poultry meat and breeding poultry study visits conducted by South Korea.
-No approvals are given at this stage.
+Updated [This occurs when the UK is seeking to access a new market and the importing country decides to conduct a study tour to focus in detail on certain aspects of the UK control systems.
+No approvals are given at this stage.]

 3.2 Non-EU country approval